chinapedia/wikipedia.abstract.en/Page/Easter.md

 Eastern Christianity

-17th-century_unknown_painters_-_The_Resurrection_of_Christ_-_WGA23478.jpg Eastern Catholics and Byzantine Rite Lutherans have a similar emphasis on Easter in their calendars, and many of their liturgical customs are very similar.[95]
+Eastern Catholics and Byzantine Rite Lutherans have a similar emphasis on Easter in their calendars, and many of their liturgical customs are very similar.[95]

 Preparation for Easter begins with the season of Great Lent, which begins on Clean Monday.[96]
 While the end of Lent is Lazarus Saturday, fasting does not end until Easter Sunday.[97]
 The Orthodox service begins late Saturday evening, observing the Jewish tradition that evening is the start of liturgical holy days.[98]

-Paskhakustodiev.jpg's _Pascha Greetings_ (1912) shows traditional Russian _khristosovanie_ (exchanging a triple kiss), with such foods as red eggs, kulich and paskha in the background.]]
+'s _Pascha Greetings_ (1912) shows traditional Russian _khristosovanie_ (exchanging a triple kiss), with such foods as red eggs, kulich and paskha in the background.]]
 The church is darkened, then the priest lights a candle at midnight, representing the resurrection of Jesus Christ.
 Altar servers light additional candles, with a procession which moves three times around the church to represent the three days in the tomb.[99]
 The service continues early into Sunday morning, with a feast to end the fasting.
 An additional service is held later that day on Easter Sunday.[100]

 Non-observing Christian groups